open-mmlab/Amphion/egs/tts/VITS/README.md

 ## 1. Data Preparation

 ### Dataset Download
-You can use the commonly used TTS dataset to train TTS model, e.g., LJSpeech, VCTK, LibriTTS, etc. We strongly recommend you use LJSpeech to train TTS model for the first time.
-How to download dataset is detailed [here](../../datasets/README.md).
+You can use the commonly used TTS dataset to train TTS model, e.g., LJSpeech, VCTK, Hi-Fi TTS, LibriTTS, etc. We strongly recommend using LJSpeech to train single-speaker TTS model for the first time.
+While for training multi-speaker TTS model for the first time, we would recommend using Hi-Fi TTS.
+The process of downloading dataset has been detailed [here](../../datasets/README.md).

 ### Configuration